Are participial and infinitival clauses important?

 – Compare participial and infinitival non-finite clauses

-Welcome to our third and final lesson on dependent clauses, focussing on non-finite participial and infinitival clauses.
-Following Lessons 1 and 2, we should now recognise that dependent clauses cannot stand alone as sentences and must be combined with other clauses, that they may contain any phrase functions (but at a minimum must have a subject and a verb), that they may be joined to independent clauses using subordinating conjunctions and commas, and that they are the building blocks of complex and compound-complex sentence structures.
+Welcome to our third and final chapter on dependent clauses, focussing on non-finite participial and infinitival clauses.
+Following Chapters 1 and 2, we should now recognise that dependent clauses cannot stand alone as sentences and must be combined with other clauses, that they may contain any phrase functions (but at a minimum must have a subject and a verb), that they may be joined to independent clauses using subordinating conjunctions and commas, and that they are the building blocks of complex and compound-complex sentence structures.

-Having studied finite adjective, adverbial and noun clauses in Lesson 3, we next investigate the form and function of Type 4/5 non-finite participial and infinitival clauses.
+Having studied finite adjective, adverbial and noun clauses in Chapter 3, we next investigate the form and function of Type 4/5 non-finite participial and infinitival clauses.
 As these are some of the trickiest types of clause, it’s important that students study these structures carefully to help guarantee accurate use.
-Don’t forget to complete our Lesson Worksheets on this topic as they will help to make sure that you’ve understood these concepts.
+Don’t forget to complete our Chapter Worksheets on this topic as they will help to make sure that you’ve understood these concepts.

 What makes a clause non-finite?

 Unlike their finite counterparts, non-finite clauses do not commonly include subjects and comprise verbs which are unable to show tense distinctions.
 In other words, non-finite dependent clauses such as ‘studying for the exam’ or ‘to become a lawyer’ express events or states in the same way regardless of whether those events happened before, during or after other events.
 Broadly categorised into two types (participial and infinitival), non-finite clauses can be very helpful for those using English for academic purposes (EAP) as such clauses allow for the conveyance of information in a shorter and more concise way.